-Whether you prefer cooking with charcoal or gas, one thing remains the same -- cleaning and maintenance is essential for great grilling.
+Whether you prefer cooking with charcoal or gas, one thing remains the same — cleaning and maintenance are essential for great grilling.

 Check the flame tamers.
 These directly cover the burners and are also called heat tents and vaporizer bars.
 Brush off debris with a wire brush.
 Do not put oil on flame tamers after cleaning.

 Tube, u-shape, flat and cast burners should be checked when flame tamers are removed.
 Clogged burners can lead to uneven cooking and premature burner failure.
 Scrub burners with a dry wire brush, giving attention to the burner port area (the jets where the gas comes out) to remove any food residue or grease.

 Infrared and rotisserie burners are a little different.
 Ceramic burners are delicate and need to be cleaned carefully.
 Turn ceramic burners on for 10 minutes to burn off excess grease and food debris.
 With the burner off, use tweezers to remove any large food debris.

 Routine brushing of the cooking grates with a dry wire brush or grill stone prevents food and bacteria buildup.
 Make sure the brush or stone is appropriate for the grates.

 Check your grill brush to make sure that the bristles are in good condition and are not coming out.
 After using the brush, make sure your cooking surface is free of bristles.

 Before you start your gas grill, take a moment to inspect the fuel line for cracks.
 Monthly, perform a more thorough inspection.
 Brush soapy water along the connections.
 If bubbles form when the gas is running, tighten your connections or replace the line.